 Since 2013, Jill’s editing career has taken off thanks to the support of all of her fellow writers in Athens, Georgia.
 Jill is especially grateful to her mentor, friend and colleague, author Katherine Cerulean, president and founder of The Athens Writers Association.
 Thanks to the AWA, Jill has found her niche in life and she appreciates all of the opportunities as a writer, leader, editor and speaker that have come into her life in Athens, thanks to Katherine, and to The Athens Writers Association.

 Jill first joined The Athens Writers Association in July 2013.
 As one of the founding members of the AWA, Jill has assisted her fellow colleagues in editing and publishing their three anthologies, Writers After Dark, The Journey Home and Laughin’ in Athens.
 Her short stories, essays and poems have appeared in all three of these self-published books.
-Jill’s poem, “Snow Days,” her memoir piece, “A Fortuitous Reunion on the Road to Athens,” and her short essay, “December in Athens: Saying Goodbye to the Farmers Market,” were published in three separate editions of the popular Athens periodical, Flagpole Magazine.
+Jill’s poem, “Snow Days,” her memoir, “A Fortuitous Reunion on the Road to Athens,” her non-fiction essay, “December in Athens: Saying Goodbye to the Farmers Market,” and her short story, “Chasing Fireflies,” were published in four separate editions of the popular Athens periodical, Flagpole Magazine.

-Jill also facilitates the AWA’s monthly public reading group, which she began hosting at Barnes and Noble in October 2015 as part of the Athens Writers Association’s monthly programming.
-When she was a member of Stadium Toastmasters Club in San Diego, California, Jill won several “Best Speaker, “Best Evaluator” and “Best Table Topics” awards.
+Jill also facilitates the AWA’s monthly public reading group at Barnes and Noble, which she founded in October 2015 as part of the Athens Writers Association’s ongoing programming.
+When she was a member of Stadium Toastmasters Club in San Diego, California, Jill won several “Best Speaker,” “Best Evaluator” and “Best Table Topics” awards.
 On that note, she has brought her performance and public speaking skills to the AWA to mentor her fellow writers in preparation for their own book tours and public readings of their work in local venues.

 Since committing to writing and editing full-time in 2012, Jill has also participated in the international writing contest, National Novel Writing Month, otherwise known as NaNoWriMo.
 Jill has written more than 50,000 words between November 1-30, four consecutive years in a row: 2014, 2015, 2016 and 2017, and has been proud to be one of the many winners of National Novel Writing Month worldwide.
 Jill is in the process of editing the manuscripts she wrote when she won NaNoWriMo and looks forward to seeing them published in the near future!

 Jill also is passionate about rescue dogs, especially her first rescue dog, the late Toby Hartmann, her pug, Lizzie, and her Frenchie pug, Reggie.
-It was Toby’s unconditional love, and the special bond between Jill and Toby, that inspired her to write a memoir of their ten years together, which will be self-published in 2019.
+It was Toby’s unconditional love, and the special bond between Jill and Toby, that inspired her to write a memoir of their ten years together, which she hopes to self-publish in 2019.
 One day, Jill hopes to have her own non-profit senior dog rescue, but in the meantime, she enjoys advocating for dogs of all ages in need of a forever home.